 Connect with the ‘āina for a walking tour along Kalia Road and Waikīkī beach.
 Offer ho’okupu and learn about healing practices of the area.
 Discover more about Waikīkī’s rich history as Mālia shares the story of Kawehewehe and the surrounding fishponds and healing springs that were filled in the 1920s.
 This thoughtful and insightful walk will challenge participants to seek traces of healing and recovery in the surrounding land and within each individual.
 An Optional Hula class is offered by Kumu Malia free of charge at the end of the walk.

-This walk story begins at a community based mindful movement Center that has been offering multicultural classes, events and workshops for over 7 years, in the heart of Honolulu’s Kaka’ako neighborhood near Ala Moana and Waikiki.
+This walk story begins at the Waikiki Bandstand in Kapiolani Park and ends at Still & Moving Center, 1024 Queen Street, Honolulu, a community based mindful movement Center that has been offering multicultural classes, events and workshops for over 7 years, in the heart of Kaka’ako.

 • The walk is led by kumu hula, Malia Helela, traditionally trained hula instructor, lomilomi practitioner and cultural advisor